otto-de/api-guidelines/api-guidelines/rest/authorization/tokens/rules/must-validate-json-web-token.md

 ---
-type: MUST
 id: R000050
 ---

-# validate JSON Web Token
+# MUST validate JSON Web Token

 Each endpoint must validate the JWT that the API client has passed along as the access token for its request.